mattpfeffer/tailwind-fontawesome/README.md

 # tailwind-fontawesome

-A set of utility classes that make pairing Font Awesome 5 with Tailwind CSS a breeze 💨.
+A set of utility classes that make pairing Font Awesome with Tailwind CSS a breeze 💨.

 ## Before you start

 Before you can use this plugin, you still need to separately include the Font Awesome library in your project.

 The quickest way to get started is via the official CDN with a free Font Awesome kit via the [website](https://fontawesome.com/start).
 Other methods are available as well.

+### Support

+This plugin is **currently compatible with both Tailwind 2 & 3**.
+From the 1.0.0 release onwards, only Tailwind 3 will be supported.
+Previous releases should continue to work for the foreseeable future however.

 ## Installation